 Math Circle School Talks

-SMRI is hosting two talks at the University of Sydney on Saturday 26 August, presented by mathematician Quan Lam from the Berkeley Math Circle (University of California Berkeley).
+SMRI is hosted two talks at the University of Sydney on Saturday 26 August, presented by mathematician Quan Lam from the Berkeley Math Circle (University of California Berkeley).
+Copies of the slides for both talks are now available on the event page.

 Numbers Are Not So Simple: Primary school maths talk 10:00–11:30 AEST